rahul-gharat/dronahq-docs/docs/ai_configure_openai_keys.md

 # Configure OpenAI keys

+DronaHQ offers a comprehensive suite of `built-in OpenAI tools` that enable you to harness the full potential of artificial intelligence in your app development activities.
+With these integrated tools, you can effortlessly `write SQL queries` while seamlessly incorporating connectors, `compose JavaScript code` to bind formulas to Data Queries or JS Blocks within the Action Flow.
+This streamlined approach ensures a pleasant and hassle-free app-building experience.

-DronaHQ has multiple built-in `OpenAI` tools to fully utilize the AI potential and help you with your app development activities, such as writing `SQL queries` while adding `connectors`, writing `JS` while binding formulas to `Data Queries` or  `JS Block` in `Action Flow`, thus making your app-building experience much more pleasant and hassle-free.
-To be able to use these tools you will need to configure the OpenAI secret key in the studio.
-The key is encrypted before being saved in our system for safekeeping.
-To enhance the security even further Secret-Key is never fetched to the end user system.
+To utilize these powerful capabilities, it is essential to configure the OpenAI secret key within the DronaHQ studio.
+Rest assured, we prioritize the security of your data.
+The secret key is encrypted before being stored in our system, guaranteeing its safekeeping.
+Furthermore, we have implemented an additional layer of security by ensuring that the Secret Key is never fetched to the end user system, further enhancing the overall protection of your valuable information.

 ## Manage OpenAI Keys

-To configure the OpenAI keys go to `Profile Menu  -> Account Settings -> Integrations` look for `OpenAI Accounts` and click on `Configure Accounts`.
-It will open sidebar where you can perform follwing operations.
+To conveniently configure your OpenAI keys within the DronaHQ platform, follow these simple steps:

+- Click on the `Profile Menu` located in the top-right corner of the screen.
+- From the dropdown menu, select `Account Settings`.
+- Within the Account Settings section, navigate to the `Integrations`.
+- Look for the `OpenAI Accounts` option and click on it.

+This action will open a sidebar, providing you with various operations to manage your OpenAI accounts.
+By accessing the "Configure Accounts" option in the OpenAI Accounts sidebar, you can easily manage your OpenAI accounts and perform the following tasks.

 - <a href="#add-new-openai-account">Add new OpenAI account</a>
 - <a href="#edit-key-for-existing-accounts">Edit key for exising accounts</a>
-- <a href="see-list-of-all-account-keys">See list of all account keys</a>
+- <a href="#see-list-of-all-accounts">See list of all accounts</a>

-- <a href="delete-account-keys">Delete account keys</a>
+  - Delete accounts
-- <a href="make-any-account-key-default">Make any account key default</a>
+  - Make any account default

 ### Add new OpenAI account